 Together with Montreal City Mission we have organized a number of Loss & Living Workshops.
 An example of one of these is the Loss & Living Workshop offered on March 18, 2017 at Ste-Geneviève United Church.
 We have also run, with the participation of Voluntas Commémoration, the Avant de mourir / Before I die project at many locations in the Montreal area as shown on our ORA Loss & Living facebook page.
 A local news paper, the West-Island Blog, reported on one of these events.

-We are most grateful for the financial support we have received from the Erskine & American Trust Fund, Chasing the Spirit, Embracing the Spirit, and the Good Samaritan Fund and the Mission Support Fund, as well as from individual donors.
+We are most grateful for the financial support we have received from the Erskine & American Trust Fund, EDGE's Chasing the Spirit and Embracing the Spirit, and the Good Samaritan Fund and the Mission Support Fund, as well as from individual donors.